adamdjbrett/nabpr/pages/dissertation.md

   * the dissertation prospectus and/or sample chapter,
   * two letters of recommendation (one of which may be the nomination mentioned above).

-All materials must be submitted electronically to Dr. Daniel Mynatt, National Executive Secretary of NABPR, at <dmynatt@umhb.edu>.
+All materials must be submitted electronically to Dr. Adam English, National Executive Secretary of NABPR, at <englisha@campbell.edu>.

 **Deadline for submitting materials is January 15 each year.**